daattali/shinycssloaders/README.md

 ...
 ```

+For outputs with uknown heights (e.g. tables), a 'proxy' container will be inserted, as the spinner cannot be centered with respect to a height that is uknown to the client (e.g. you might return a really large / small table, who knows?).
+By default the proxy container will be of height '400px', however if your output is expected to be substantially larger / smaller, you can adjust this with `proxy.height` option.

 ## Installation

 The package is not yet on CRAN, you can use the `devtools` package to install it from github directly: